 All students in grades 5 and 6 will be participating in a long-term research project with Mrs. Wood.
 Students will develop their own essential questions and use a variety of research and citation tools in EdTech and Library classes to gain greater knowledge and understanding of their topics.
 Students will also produce an original product to educate their peers and parents.

-Mrs. Ross' fourth grade students are collectively building their knowledge of the United States by researching the five regions and each student is exploring a state of their choice.
+Fourth grade students are collectively building their knowledge of the United States by researching the five regions and each student is exploring a state of their choice.
 Students will learn about the climate, industry, and culture of their state and demonstrate their understanding by creating digital presentations with Google Slides and Drawings.
-Mrs. Angelone's students in grade 5 will create original brochures to highlight specific features of their states.